Get all the latest data for Masshad

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-Iran Ministry of Foreign Affairs eVisa Portal Official MFA portal for visa applications and requirements.
-We used it to explain what tourist visa entry looks like in practice.
-We referenced it to clarify that visas and ownership authorization are separate issues.
+Iran Ministry of Foreign Affairs eVisa Portal Official MFA portal for entry and visa processing for Iran.
+We used it to explain what tourist entry looks like in practice for foreign buyers in Mashhad.
+We relied on it to frame the visa-versus-ownership distinction clearly.

-Iran Civil Code (FAOLEX) International repository for national legislation texts.
-We used it to support high-level principles affecting foreigners and immovable property.
-We relied on it to avoid folklore law in ownership claims.
+Iranian Civil Code via FAOLEX (FAO) International legal repository publishing national legislation texts including Iran's Civil Code.
+We used it to ground high-level ownership principles affecting foreigners and immovable property in Iran.
+We relied on it to avoid "folklore law" in our ownership rights analysis.

-Statistical Center of Iran National statistics authority publishing official housing-related data.
-We used it to ground housing tenure and market context.
-We relied on it to keep descriptions tied to official statistical framing.
+Statistical Center of Iran Housing Data Portal National statistics authority publishing official housing-related data series for Iran.
+We used it for housing tenure and property value context in the Mashhad market.
+We drew on it to keep our market descriptions anchored to official statistical framing.